 Real or Hoax?

-However, while many Belmez residents believe these faces could not have been created by human hands, other are not so easy to sway in the favor of the paranormal.
-Skeptics have believed for many years since it began that this was a cash grab by the family.
+Many Belmez residents believe these faces could not have been created by human hands, while others were not so easy to believe in the paranormal explanation.
+Skeptics have believed for many years that this was nothing more than a cash grab by the family.

 One journalist by the name of Luis Ruiz-Noguez wrote for the Journal of the Society of Psychical Research, and stated that zinc, lead, and chromium could have been used in the production of these faces, possibly leading to the theory of the family using paint.
-But he does also point out that the use of paint may not have been used as well.
-To further dive into this hypothesis, you can continue here.
+But he also couldn’t prove that paint had been used.
+To further dive into this hypothesis, you can continue reading here.

 Another individual, Jose Luis Jordan, vice president of the Spanish Society of Parapsychology, dived into the case as well.
 Despite being heavily involved in the paranormal, he too was skeptical.

-Technicians specializing in concrete chemistry, appointed by Jordan, began a study to try and solve this mystery.
-He later stated that several mixtures could have been used to create the illusion but from what I could find, nothing was definitive.
+He gathered a group of technicians that specialize in concrete chemistry to try and solve this mystery.
+He later concluded that several mixtures could have been used to create the illusion but from what I could find, nothing was definitive or concrete.

-Others also dove into the idea that this was simply paint, however in 1990, through IVC (institute of Ceramics and Glass) analysis, no traces of paint residue could be found.
+But eventually, others also dove into this idea that the famly simply used paint, however in 1990, through an IVC (institute of Ceramics and Glass) analysis, no traces of paint residue could be found on chunks of flooring.

 For years, it has been a debate of fact or fiction, whether or not the family used chemical compounds to create such faces or if it was in fact paranormal phenomenon, the ghosts of the deceased plaguing the family with eerie appearances.
-Over the years, paranormal enthusiasts and investigators have visited the home and have been in favor of the family not faking anything at all, some saying they have seen faces appear on their own with their own eyes.
+Over the years, paranormal enthusiasts and investigators have visited the home and have been in favor of the family not faking anything at all, some saying they have seen faces appear before their eyes.

 But I’d love to know what you think, as always!